CaseyDevs/progression-programme/week-1/notes/Fundamentals.md

+# The Compiler & JVM
+The compiler takes the interpreted Java source code and compiles it into bytecode.
+The process of converting the source code enables the Java Virtual Machine (JVM) to significantly improve the execution time of a Java program.
+It checks the entire program for syntax violations, valid variable values based on their typing, prevents access violations.

+The JVM works at runtime, making Java code actually run.
+It is responsive for throwing exceptions such as ClassCastExeptions for example.
+It also recognises when incorrect types are stored in an array, and acts as a second line of defense.

 # What is JDK ?
 JDK (Java Development Kit) is a tool used to run Java Code.
 The JDK includes the Java interpreter, Java classes, and Java development tools--compiler, debugger, dissssembler, appletviewer, stub file generator, and documentation generator.

+JDK = allows you to develop Java (compiler, debugger)

+JRE = allows you to run Java

 Esentially, it is software that allows us to compile, debug, and run Java programs.